Gipphe/caseof/README.md

 ### <a name="caseOfAll" href="'https://github.com/Gipphe/caseof/blob/master/index.js#L149'">`caseOfAll :: ((a -⁠> Boolean) -⁠> (a -⁠> b) -⁠> Undefined) -⁠> a -⁠> Array b`</a>

 Returns the result of all matching cases' handlers.
-The order will be the same order as the specification handler was called.
+The order will be the same order as `when` was called.

 ```javascript
 > caseOf.all ((when) => {